 The 500L's styling is tall, glassy, and distinctive when specified with the contrasting roof--especially effective when the roof is white and the lower body is black.
 The front end is the least successful aspect, with overall lights and a very high approximation of the smaller and cuter 500 minicar's nose.
 The interior is pleasingly simple and intuitive, though, with excellent storage space in a multitude of bins, trays, containers, and pockets for all the loose items we carry with us on road trips these days.

-The Fiat 500L comes in four trim levels: Pop, Easy, Trekking, and Lounge models.
-All include standard air conditioning, cruise control, audio controls on the steering wheel, a tiling and telescoping steering wheel, and a six-speaker audio system with a 5.0-inch touchscreen display, Bluetooth audio streaming, and both audio and USB ports.
+The Fiat 500L comes in four trim levels: Pop, Easy, Trekking, and Lounge.
+The basic Pop and all other models include standard air conditioning, cruise control, audio controls on the steering wheel, a tiling and telescoping steering wheel, and a six-speaker audio system with a 5.0-inch touchscreen display, Bluetooth audio streaming, and both audio and USB ports.

-The next level up, the Easy model, adds 16-inch alloy wheels, a center console and armrest up front, cloth upholstery, an upgraded sound system, tinted rear glass, and leather wraps for the steering wheel and shift knob.
-The Trekking, as its name indicates, adds lots of rugged-look accessories that give it the appearance of being ready to go off road.
-Those include larger 17-inch wheels, fog lamps, wheel moldings, and tougher-looking front and rear fascias.
-It also adds a unique two-tone black and brown interior.
+The next level up, Easy, adds 16-inch alloy wheels, a front center console/armrest, cloth upholstery, an upgraded sound system, tinted rear glass, and a leather-wrapped steering wheel and shift knob.
+The Trekking, as its name indicates, adds lots of rugged-look accessories that give it the appearance of being ready to go off road (but again, it's still front-drive only).
+Those include larger, 17-inch wheels; fog lamps; fender flares; and tougher-looking front and rear fascias.
+Trekking models also add a unique two-tone black and brown interior.

 Fiat made few changes to the 500L for 2015.
 A six-speed automatic was added as an option, bringing the total transmission choices to an unusual three for the lone 1.4-liter engine; it likely was added in response to consumers and reviewers not liking the dual-clutch automatic option.
 The six-speed is optional on Easy and Trekking models, and standard on the 500L Lounge.
 Fiat will also offer a special-edition 500L Urbana Trekking model, which gets its own options and aesthetic extras, including trim in matte black.